silasary/daedalus-moo/README.txt

 Folders you shouldn't be working with:
 * ChiropteraWin - The old client.
 There a handful of modifications made before I realized I should just rewrite the entire frontend, but for the most part it's the original client.
 You should edit Daedalus instead.
-* ChiropteraLin - A half-hearted linux frontend.
-I've not tested whether it works.
-Don't bother with it.
-* libchiroptera - Apparently related to the above linux frontend.

 Other Folders:
 * IronPython - The IronPython dlls.